ibm-cloud-docs/EventStreams/scaling_capacity.md

     g.
 Enter a name for your service instance.
 You can use the default value.

     h.
 Click Create.
-(See [choosing your plan](/docs/EventStreams?topic=EventStreams-choosing-your-plan#what-is-supported-by-the-lite-standard-enterprise-and-satellite-plans) for information on the amount of time needed to create the service instance).
+(See [Choosing your plan](/docs/EventStreams?topic=EventStreams-choosing-your-plan#what-is-supported) for information on the amount of time needed to create the service instance).

 2. Log in to the **{{site.data.keyword.Bluemix_notm}} CLI**.